Black-fronted brushfinch: Distribution and habitat

 The black-fronted brushfinch is found only in the Serranía de Perijá, which straddles the border of northern Colombia and western Venezuela.
-It inhabits humid montane forest at elevations between 1100 and 2850 m.
-It prefers shrubby edges and second growth forest and appears to tolerate disturbed habitats.
+It inhabits humid montane forest where it prefers shrubby edges and second growth forest and appears to tolerate disturbed habitats.
+In elevation it ranges between 1100 and 2200 m in Venezuela and between 1400 and 2500 m in Colombia.